lkiesow/leihs-wiki/leihs-Admin-Guide.md

 Warning: Please make sure that your Rails application server has SSL enabled before you put this configuration into production.
 You don't want to send passwords unencrypted over the web.

-### User levels and roles

-leihs decides what it lets users do based on their role and level.
-Each role or level is specific to an inventory pool, the only exception is the admin role, which covers the whole system.

-There are three available roles: customer, manager and admin.

-#### Customer

-Customers may only use the frontend and submit orders.

-#### Manager level 1

-Think of this manager as the "lending and borrowing manager".

-* May only use the "Booking" section of the backend and parts of the "Administration" section
-* May acknowledge orders for their inventory pool
-* May hand over orders and create contracts
-* May take back orders

-#### Manager level 2

-Think of this manager as a "junior manager".

-* Everything that a manager at level 1 can do, plus:
-* May assign levels and permissions (within their own inventory pool) up to and including level 2
-* May create new models
-* May create new items that are not inventory relevant, and the manager may not change this setting
- * These items have "Responsible department" set to their own inventory pool and the manager may not change this setting

-#### Manager level 3

-Think of this manager as a "senior manager".

-* Everything that levels 1 and 2 can do, plus:
-* Sees the "Inventory" section of leihs
-* Has no restrictions on editing items
- * May create things that are inventory relevant
- * May assign items to any inventory pool as "Responsible department"
- * Using these functions, managers of level 3 can purchase items using their own inventory pool, but assign responsibility for the items to other inventory pools, so those other pools can manage their borrowing and lending independently
-* May manage categories

-#### Admin

-* May manage users and assign permissions
-* May manage inventory pools
-* May manage groups

 ## Performing upgrades

 ### Upgrading from leihs 2.9.14 to leihs 3.0.0